 - When you get to the studio, you are ON.
 This means people are watching you.
 Well, supposedly anyways, but I still wouldn’t be a punk to anyone around you.

 - They have a small “interview” process that everyone goes through, for them to see who they want to bring up as contestants.
-Be aware, that it’s not an obvious process.
-They don’t say, “Okay, it’s interview time!”
-Just know that this is indeed, the interview, and you have possibly 30 seconds or less to impress them.
+They bring you into an area with a bunch of people, and will go around the circle, usually asking you your name, where you're from, what you do.
+THIS is the interview, and your time to shine!
+You have possibly 15 seconds or less to impress them.
 Smile, laugh, yell out excitedly, and be super energetic.
 Just don’t get too crazy.
 Think of something unique about yourself, or have something interesting/funny to tell them.
 They’re watching to see how you’ll act if Wayne Brady brings you on stage.

 - If you’re an actor, play it safe, and don’t mention that.
 Give them some other job you do that also might pay the bills.
 Also, be generic with the titles.
 They don’t want to know where exactly you work, like at Target.
 Just say “cashier.”